romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Petrogenetic model of Cabo Ortegal pyroxenites

 Following on the original work by Girardeau and coworkers, the ultramafic massifs were recently re-investigated as part of two PhD theses ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1), Henry 2018).
-A more comprehensive petrogenetic model combining magmatic differentiation and melt-peridotite interaction (**Fig_mineral-chemistry-pyroxenites**) was formulated based on the classification of the pyroxenite subtypes and new geochemical data ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), [2017](https://doi.org/10.25949/22281616.v1), [2020](https://doi.org/10.1016/j.lithos.2019.105346)).
+A more comprehensive petrogenetic model combining magmatic differentiation and melt-peridotite interaction was formulated based on the classification of the pyroxenite subtypes and new geochemical data ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), [2017](https://doi.org/10.25949/22281616.v1), [2020](https://doi.org/10.1016/j.lithos.2019.105346)).
 In this classification, the strongly foliated and amphibolitized (type-3) pyroxenites are ascribed to deformational, metamorphic and metasomatic overprints.
 Accordingly, their petrogenesis is specifically discussed as part of the tectonothermal evolution of the massifs (**Section 5**) and in the description of **Stop 1.3**.

 The Cabo Ortegal pyroxenites have markedly higher SiO<sub>2</sub>, CaO, Cr and Sc contents and lower Al<sub>2</sub>O<sub>3</sub>, TiO<sub>2</sub> and Ni contents than pyroxenites from most ultramafic massifs (_e.g._, Horoman, Ronda, Beni Boussera, Lanzo, Lherz).
 High concentrations of compatible elements (_e.g._, Cr<sub>2</sub>O<sub>3</sub> > 0.4%) and low-Al pyroxenes suggest that they crystallized from primitive, low Al/Si parental melts.
 The petrogenetic model proposed by [Tilhac (2017)](https://doi.org/10.25949/22281616.v1) specifically invokes the intrusion into a lithospheric arc root of a primitive Si-undersaturated melt, interacting with the host harzburgites to produce dunites and chromitites, as well as Ol-bearing, Cpx-rich pyroxenites (type 1), which represent incomplete replacement products of the peridotites (**Fig-petrogenetic_model**).
 Massive Ol-free websterites (type 2) either represent more differentiated products of this process and/or cumulates of a distinct, Si-saturated melt ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).